EricFecteau/rust-data-analysis/src/3_transformation/select.md

 └──────────┴──────────┴─────────┘
 ```

-The `drop()` should be used sparingly by letting your query optimization (e.g. summary of data on requested variables only) do the work for you.
+The `exclude_cols()` should be used sparingly by letting your query optimization (e.g. summary of data on requested variables only) do the work for you.
+In other words, an analytical pipeline will naturally ignore some columns and Polars will automatically drop them when no longer relevant.